 When is it?

-5/6th June 2021.
-Registration opens from 3pm on Friday 4th June at Bogles Field, followed by the Friday Feast and two safety briefings at 19:00 and 21:00, you must register in person and attend one of the safety briefings.
+The Cateran Yomp will now be taking place on the 11-12th September 2021.
+Registration opens from 3pm on Friday 10th September at Bogles Field, followed by the Friday Feast and two safety briefings at 19:00 and 21:00, you must register in person and attend one of the safety briefings.

 On Friday you will collect your participant number, receive a full safety briefing, enjoy the pasta party (very important carb loading!) and have the chance to meet fellow Yompers before your challenge starts the following morning.